 Now let's introduce a data structure called a DAG or Directed Acyclic Graph.
 A DAG gives a partial ordering of decisions.
 For example, check out the DAG in this diagram:

 Two additional DAG related concepts are ancestors and descendants.
 Ancestors are any nodes in the DAG which you can draw a line up to.
 For example, the ancestors of d are a, b, and c.
-The ancestors of e are a, b, c, and d.
+The ancestors of e are a and c.
 Descendants are the opposite of ancestors.
 The descendants of a are b, c, d, and e.
-The descendants of b are d and e.
+The descendant of b is d.

 Both Bitcoin and Ethereum, for example, have a linear chain where every block has one parent and one child.
 Avalanche uses a DAG to store data rather than a linear chain.
 Each element of the DAG may have multiple parents.
 The parent-child relationship in the DAG does not imply an application-level dependency.